 Yes, you’re welcome to link to it.
 As you zoom in the URL changes, so the contents of the URL bar should always link to what you are seeing.

 What you are not allowed to do is any sort of bulk downloading (i.e. downloading more than you need to display on screen at once).
+What any normal person would view as normal usage of a web map is likely to be absolutely fine.

 This data that this map uses is all added by contributors to the OpenStreetMap project .
 In some areas it’ll be significantly better than commercial or governmental alternatives, but in other places (with fewer OSM contributors) it won’t be as good.
 As with all maps, it may contain errors - because of that please don’t infer that you have a legal right to do anything or go anywhere based on information shown on this map.
 In particular, the “No vis paths” layer includes things that might be “a way to get up a mountain” but may not be an obvious “path”.
-Also note that a particular route (e.g. here) may be safe to travel along at some times but not others (e.g. when a river is in spate), or only with suitable equipment.
+Also note that a particular route (e.g. at Gordale Scar may be safe to travel along at some times but not others (e.g. when a river is in spate), or only with suitable equipment.
 Your safety and that of those with you is your responsibility.

-Apart from the places shown at very low zoom levels, the data that this map uses is updated from OpenStreetMap data every few minutes.
+Apart from the places shown at very low zoom levels, the data that the raster map uses is updated from OpenStreetMap data every few minutes.
 Depending on what you’re looking at, changes will either appear very nearly immediately (when you’re zoomed in) or in a few days (zoomed out).
 Nothing should be more than about 4 days old, though you may see cached tiles (either in your browser or from the server, while a new tile is being created).

 You can update the data that this map uses by going to https://www.openstreetmap.org/ and following the advice on this page.